shaunlowis/conway/README.md

 I have made a shield that the screen can connect to directly using kicad 7.
 These files can be found under `/circuitry/kicad`.

+Install the Arduino library, then STM Core library from [here](https://github.com/stm32duino/Arduino_Core_STM32).

+Great documentation on installing STM support [here](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Getting-Started).

+Summary of above STM install:

+Install the STM Cube programmer software (required), from [here](https://www.st.com/en/development-tools/stm32cubeprog.html#get-software).
+You will need to check your email for the download link to the above.

+You can go to File -> Preferences -> Additional boards manager URLs, paste the link in the above documentation here.

+Then click the Boards Manager icon, type "STM", then install "STM32 MCU based boards".

+We can now go to "Select Board" --> Easiest to connect the STM to your PC and check its name.
+For me, I selected Generic STM32F4.

+Finally, the code uses the U8g2lib, which can be installed with: Library Manager --> search "U8g2", install first result.

 <details>
 <summary> First, basic layout</summary>